Rates and ratios used to measure health status including geographical, occupational, social class and other socio-demographic variations

 A Rate is a quantity in one dimension divided by a quantity in (usually) another dimension, with an indication of time.
 For example,

-Note that in the case of incidence we are concerned only with the start of an illness, so we need to specify the period of observation (x cases per thousand people per year) while in the case of prevalence we are looking at a snapshot, and the item is expressed in terms of cases per thousand people, or percentage of the population with the condition at any one time.
+Note that in the case of incidence we are concerned only with the start of an illness, so we need to specify the period of observation (x cases per thousand people per year) while in the case of point prevalence we are looking at a snapshot, and the item is expressed in terms of cases per thousand people, or percentage of the population with the condition at any one time.

 The distinction is especially important in conditions such as HIV, where incidence rates describe the pattern of new cases, while prevalence describes the population living with the condition.